 Enduring Literary Significance

 Lord of the Flies remains a staple of high school and college curricula around the world.
 Its enduring literary significance lies in its ability to provoke critical thinking, spark discussion, and challenge readers to confront uncomfortable truths about human nature.
-The novel's complex characters, powerful symbolism, and thought-provoking themes ensure that it will continue to be read and studied for generations to come.
+The novel's complex characters, powerful symbolism, and thought-provoking themes confirm that it will continue to be read and studied for generations to come.

 Tips and Expert Advice: Applying the Lessons of Lord of the Flies